Self-Test for Breast and Ovarian Risks

 Take the self-test below to determine if you may be at risk for inheriting breast or ovarian cancer based on your family history.
 The list is based on guidelines from the National Cancer Institute.

-Check the risk factors that apply.
-If you check one or more, take the self-test to your physician or contact MidMichigan's Breast Health Coordinator for help in interpreting your risk factors.
+Check the risk factors below that apply.
+If you check one or more, take the finding of this self-assessment to your physician or contact our certified Genetic Counselors for help in interpreting your risk factors.
 This initial telephone consultation is free of charge.

 - Breast and ovarian cancer in the same family member